milvus-io/milvus-docs/site/en/getstarted/cluster/install_cluster-helm.md

 label: Install on Kubernetes
 order: 1
 group: cluster
-summary: Installation instructions for the cluster version of Milvus.
+summary: Learn how to install Milvus cluster on Kubernetes.
 ---

 # Install Milvus Cluster